 Bad Blood (Season 5)

 Whereas Season 1 and 2 of The X-files was rooted in character development with spray patterns of the overall mythology or the bigger picture narrative, Seasons 3 and 4 really amped up the series and took it to new heights.
-When Season 5 kicked in, fans of The X-Files were treated to a season that not only explored the total mythology occasionally, but also heightened the show's fandom even more when it aired a series of wacky, almost surreal episodes.
+When Season 5 kicked in, fans of The X-Files were treated to a season that not only explored the total mythology occasionally but also heightened the show's fandom, even more, when it aired a series of wacky, almost surreal episodes.
 Bad Blood was one of these.
 The episode ran alongside others in the season such as Chinga, which was written by X-Files super-fan / writer Stephen King even.
-Actor Luke Wilson has a guest-spot, and that little red-headed kid with freckles from The Sandlot (somewhat all grown up here), the latter playing a vampire in the episode makes Bad Blood quirky enough for it to serve a example or pre-dating work ahead of such recent shows for example as Ash Vs. The Evil Dead, comedy wise.
+Actor Luke Wilson has a guest-spot, and that little red-headed kid with freckles from The Sandlot (somewhat all grown up here), the latter playing a vampire in the episode makes Bad Blood quirky enough for it to serve an example or pre-dating work ahead of such recent shows for example as Ash Vs. The Evil Dead, comedy-wise.